baasbank/dockument/README.md

 * Add your changes by running `git add filePath`, where `filePath` is path of the file(s) in which the change(s) were made.
 * Commit your changes by running `git commit -m "commit message"`.
 * Push your changes to your remote branch by running `git push origin branchName`.
-* Open a pull request to the master branch.
+* Open a pull request to the staging branch.

 ## Limitations